neutrl/nicebot-discord-bot/README.md

 ### Responding to "eagles"

-The bot shows team spirit with randomized responses when "eagles" is mentioned (with a 10-minute cooldown):
+The bot shows team spirit with randomized responses when "eagles" is mentioned (with a 10-minute per-channel cooldown):

 Examples:
 - User: "eagles"